In case of emergency, please call triple zero (000)

 Know your facts

 Know what the impacts are on your mind and body.
-Know how much alcohol there is in a standard drink and what a standard drink looks like (it’s probably not what you expect).
-Most drinks that you buy from a bar or bottle shop have more than one standard drink of alcohol in them.
-A glass of wine, for example, has around 1.5 standard drinks.
+Know what a standard drink is and how many standard drinks are in commonly used bottles, glasses or cans (it’s probably more than you expect).
+Most drinks that you buy from a bar or club have more than one standard drink of alcohol in them.
+A standard pour of a glass of white wine, for example, is approximately 150ml which is around 1.5 standard drinks.

 Keep track